Document Header

 The loader class is a static class that is the WordPress primary plugin file and must contain the required WordPress headers; it will use the plugin_loader trait provided by {eac}Doojigger.

-The file name should be {classname}.php (i.e. 'myAwesomePlugin.php') and should exist in the root folder by the same name.
+The file name should be {classname}.php (e.g. 'myAwesomePlugin.php') and must exist in the root folder of your plugin package.

 /**